If You're A Woman And You Remember Clearly What Happened 4 Years Ago, Read This And Keep Fighting

 “None of your business.”
 A response as daring as this was met with explosive rage and rightly so.
 Jyoti owed those men an explanation.
 Right?
-Wrong.Share
+Wrong.Share this quote

 These two had to be made an example of.
 Awindra, Jyoti’s companion was beaten mercilessly till he was barely conscious.
 The lights were switched off.
 Jyoti was carried to the back of the bus where each of these men took turns in punching, kicking, biting and raping her.